lwakefield1/BGD-Unitary-Optimisation/README.md

 > arXiv: 1103.3408

 **Note:** The file `UC.m` remains © Christoph Spengler (2011) and is not distributed under the MIT License.
-All other code and documentation in this repository are © Liam (2025) and released under the **MIT License**.
+All other code and documentation in this repository are © Liam.
+Wakefield (2025) and released under the **MIT License**.